mihail911/e2eml-cookiecutter/{{cookiecutter.project_name}}/README.md

 ### Project Structure
 ```
 ├── LICENSE
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for this project
+│
+├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `pip freeze > requirements.txt`
+│
+├── assets             <- Stores any images, PDFs, or other static assets
+│
 ├── data
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final, processed data sets for modeling
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original, immutable data dump
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── deploy             <- Stores any files, configurations related to deploying your model (Dockerfile, etc.)
 │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── model_checkpoints  <- Trained and serialized models, model predictions, model summaries, config files
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting
+├── notebooks          <- Jupyter notebooks for doing exploratory data analysis, analyzing model outputs, etc.
 │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+├── scripts            <- Single-purpose scripts for functionality such as processing and cleaning data
 │
+├── tests              <- Tests for the various aspects of the project (data cleanliness, data processing, model training code, etc.)
+│
-├── src                <- Source code for use in this project.
+├── {{cookiecutter.repo_name}}     <- Source code for use in this project
-│   ├── __init__.py    <- Makes src a Python module
+│   ├── __init__.py    <- Makes {{cookiecutter.repo_name}} a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data
+│   ├── model          <- Stores any relevant modeling code, interfaces, and definitions
-│   │   └── make_dataset.py
+│   │   └── __init__.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling
+│   ├── server         <- Stores deployment and inference server code
+│   │   ├── __init__.py
-│   │   └── build_features.py
+│   │   └── main.py    <- Main module for running server
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make
-│   │   │                 predictions
+│   ├── utils          <- Stores various utilities used in project
-│   │   ├── predict_model.py
+│   │   ├── __init__.py
-│   │   └── train_model.py
 │   │
+│   ├── train.py       <- Script to run model training
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations
+│   └── eval.py        <- Script to run trained model evaluation
-│       └── visualize.py
 ```